 The Neon2 is bursting with both style and personality, with a beautiful selection of 32 frame colours, which you can contrast with accent colours for the upholstery trim, castor forks, wheel rims and more to create a unique design.
 A wheelchair with individuality, once you are done customising your Neon2 it is not just wheels that will turn - heads will too.

 When compact dimensions and easy transfers matter, the Neon2 is the wheelchair to go for.
 It is a highly versatile chair - with a weight capacity of up to 140 kg, and can be built to meet a wide range of needs, and customised to match your style.
 Within the Quickie range, it sits between the Life F - a more basic chair with a less active profile and larger box frame, and the lighter but significantly more expensive Xenon2.
 While more experienced wheelchair users may prefer to opt for the Xenon, which is over 2 kg lighter and has more active options such as a fixed front frame, the Neon2 is nonetheless an impressive model striking a good balance between performance, cost and adjustability.

 We suggest trying the Neon2 alongside Ki Mobility's Catalyst 5VX and Progeo's Exelle Vario, which are the direct equivalents in their ranges.
-It can also be worth considering TiLite's Aero X2 and Kuschall's Compact 2.0 - while both are a bit more expensive than the Neon2, they are impressive lightweight folding chairs.
+It can also be worth considering Kuschall's Compact 2.0 - while a bit more expensive than the Neon2, it is an impressive lightweight folding chair.